ACEsuit/mace/packages/mace-core/README.md

   `to_resolved_dict()` for the fully defaulted, round-trippable export.
 - `mace_core.metadata` — `ModelMetadata`, the versioned record every trained
-  model carries (config as written and as resolved, provenance, a summary per data source, E0 details per head, DOI, citations, notes, and the records of the models it was fine-tuned or distilled from), with a JSON round trip, `ConfigRecord.from_config()` to embed a config in its fixed-point form, and `format_citations()`.
+  model carries (config as written and as resolved, provenance, a summary per data source, per head its E0s and the sources it consumed, DOI, citations, notes, and the records of the models it was built from), with a JSON round trip,
+  `ConfigRecord.from_config()` to embed a config in its fixed-point form, and `format_citations()`.